 - The three committees of the Board undertook an annual review of their performance including a review of significant developments and decisions, and emerging priorities for the year ahead.
-An annual report for each committee was presented to the subsequent meeting of the Board. - Members met individually with the Chair of the Board to discuss their role on the board, performance, development needs and objectives for the year ahead. - A review of the Chair's performance was undertaken, led by the Senior Independent Member. - Board Members participated in an externally facilitated effectiveness review based on the principles set out in the Code of Good Governance for Scotland's Colleges.
-The results of the review were reported to the Board in January and March, and findings were incorporated into the Development Plan for the coming year. - The Nominations and Remuneration Committee monitored progress against the Board's development plan and an annual review of progress was presented to the Board in April 2021.
+An annual report for each committee was presented to the subsequent meeting of the Board. - Members met individually with the Chair of the Board to discuss their role on the board, performance, development needs and objectives for the year ahead. - A review of the Chair's performance was undertaken, led by the Senior Independent Member. - Board Members participated in a self-evaluation process.
+The results of the review were reported to the Board in June 2022, and findings were incorporated into the Development Plan for 2022-23. - The Nominations and Remuneration Committee monitored progress against the Board's development plan and an annual review of progress was presented to the Board in June 2022.

 Board members' attendance at meetings is shown on the next page.
-Attendance is reviewed on a regular basis Where personal reasons for absence have resulted from extenuating circumstances the situation has been kept under review by the Board Chair and, where appropriate, reported to the Nominations & Remuneration Committee and Board.
+Attendance is reviewed on a regular basis where personal reasons for absence have resulted from extenuating circumstances the situation has been kept under review by the Board Chair and, where appropriate, reported to the Nominations & Remuneration Committee and Board, and action taken.